As New York salutes health workers, Missouri fights a surge | WTOP

 The problem in Missouri, as health experts see it: Just 45% of the state’s residents have received at least one dose of the vaccine, compared with 55% of the U.S. population.
 Some rural counties near Springfield have vaccination rates in the teens and 20s.

-At the same time, the delta variant is fast becoming the predominant strain in the state.
-Testing of wastewater shows it is spreading from rural areas into more populated places.
+At the same time, the delta variant is fast becoming the predominant version of the virus in Missouri.

+Epidemiologists say the country should expect more COVID-19 outbreaks in areas with low vaccination rates over the next several months.

+“I’m afraid that that is very predictable,” said Dr. Chris Beyrer, an infectious disease epidemiologist at the Johns Hopkins University.
+“If politician seize on this and say, ‘Who could have predicted this?,’ the answer is every licensed epidemiologist in the country.”

 Mercy Hospital Springfield reported Tuesday that it had more than 120 patients hospitalized with COVID-19 — the highest total since the pandemic began.
 Seventeen people died in the latest two-week reporting period in the county that surrounds Springfield, the most since January.
 None were vaccinated, authorities said.